-- \$40 internet fee for each distance learning course - \$100 reinstatement fee for students reinstated after the official census date - \$117 per credit hour fee for courses taken the third time and each time thereafter - \$25 installment plan fee if tuition and fees are paid using the college's installment payment plan; 10% down payment required for a student to enter into an installment plan - \$35 standard lab fee.
+- \$40 internet fee for each distance learning course - \$100 reinstatement fee for students reinstated after the official census date - \$117 per credit hour fee for courses taken the third time and each time thereafter - \$25 installment plan fee if tuition and fees are paid using the college's installment payment plan; a down payment may be required for a student to enter into an installment plan - \$35 standard lab fee.
 Some designated individual courses with labs contain fees higher than \$35.
-Refer to the course descriptions in this catalog for these standard and designated lab fees - · \$50 late fee for students registering after the first day of class
+Refer to the course descriptions in this catalog for these standard and designated lab fees